opensergo/opensergo.github.io/README.md

-# Website
+# OpenSergo Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This repos is the source code of [opensergo.io](https://opensergo.io).

 ### Installation